Paid Community Pricing: The Churn Math You Need

 How does pricing affect churn in paid communities?

-Price directly impacts who joins and how long they stay.
+Price filters who joins and how long they stay.
 Members paying under $7 per month churn at roughly double the rate of members paying $10 to $15.
 Higher-priced members self-select for commitment.
-The key metric is not conversion rate alone but lifetime revenue per visitor, which peaks in the $10 to $15 range for most creators.
+Involuntary churn from failed payments adds another 20-40% on top, so the full picture is: price drives voluntary churn, payment retry logic drives involuntary churn.

 Should I use flat rate or tiered pricing for my community?